Avent-App/capstone-planning/planning/project_plan.md

     - [ ]  Acceptance criteria: Top navbar including the hero on the left end, a setting button on the right, and a “+” button.
 A search bar to filter event cards, and a 3x3 grid of events I have available to me.
     - Estimated time: 8 hours

+New and polished user stories can be found in our Github Project Kanban Board found [here](https://github.com/orgs/Avent-App/projects/2)

 ## Pages/Screens

 List all the pages and screens in the app: